lalitha1525/AI-Booking-Assistant/AI_UseCase/README.md

 ---

 ## 🌐 Live Deployment (Streamlit Cloud)

-The application has been successfully deployed on **Streamlit Cloud** and is publicly accessible.
+The application is deployed on Streamlit Cloud and is publicly accessible for demonstration purposes.

 🔗 **Live App URL**
 https://aiusecase-anwgr7zgzrbjwrxgzybbpm.streamlit.app/